 - off-canvas space to serve as a workspace or calculation area

 - better interaction with the handles and safer resizing

 - and tons of keyboard shortcuts

-When we took it back to customers.
-As we had hoped - now that these issues were solved people were excited.
-They could see the value of the product, and our sales team was finally able to show off the canvas.
+Then we took it back to customers, and now that these issues were solved people were excited again.
+They could see the value of the product, and our sales team was finally able to confidently add these to deals.